The 10 Best Inversion Tables of 2019

 An inversion table is a device that allows you to invert your body and, therefore, take the pressure off your spine.
 It allows you to lift your feet above your head.
 The immediate effect of this is that it will increase the flow of blood to your head and decompress spinal vertebrae.

 Lower back pain is rampant in our community.
 A lot of people get resigned to the pain and simply put up with it.
 Those in the know, however, understand that a great way to find relief is through inversion.
-Which is why an inversion table is a smart investment.
+Which is why an inverted table is a smart investment.
 Whether you are setting up a home gym or not, an inversion table is one of the best investments you can make to improve your body.

 In a Hurry?
 The test winner after 12 hours of research: